JetStream96/QSimPlanner/README.md

 **QSP**: The base class library for QSimPlanner and QspLite.

 ### Project Status
-**QSimPlanner**: Some compenents for this project was written quite a while ago.
-Needs to be refactored and many unit tests have to be added.
-Also the UI needs complete rework.
-The application works at its current state but only if you are very familiar with this project.

-**QspLite**: Currently the aircrafts available are
+Currently the aircrafts available are
 - 737-600
 - 737-700
 - 737-800